Long-term orbital and rotational motions of Ceres and Vesta: Stability of the rotation axes

-As discussed in section \ref{sec:earlyceresalpha}, if the early Ceres was in hydrosatic equilibrium and the shape and the internal structure have not changed as supposed by \cite{mao2018}, the present Ceres would have a precession constant in the interval $\left[6.58:6.98\right]\arc$ for a normalized polar moment of inertia of $\C=0.371$.
-With these precession constants, Ceres could be in resonance with the frequency $s_C+(3g_C-4g_6+g_7)\approx-6.39\arc$ (table \ref{tab:areadifceres}) with no significant changes of the obliquity.
+As discussed in section \ref{sec:earlyceresalpha}, if the early Ceres were in hydrosatic equilibrium and the shape and the internal structure had not changed as supposed by \cite{mao2018}, the present Ceres would have a precession constant in the interval $\left[6.58:6.98\right]\arc$ for a normalized polar moment of inertia of $\C=0.371$.
+With these precession constants, Ceres could be in resonance with the frequency $s_C+(3g_C-4g_6+g_7)\approx-6.39\arc$ (table \ref{tab:areadifceres}) with no significant changes in the obliquity.